mwpastore/sinja/README.md

   Sinja will act as if you had not defined the action helper.

-As a bit of syntactic sugar, if you define a `find` helper and call `show` without a block, Sinja will generate a `show` action helper that simply delegates to `find`.
+As a bit of syntactic sugar, if you define a `find` helper and subsequently call `show` without a block, Sinja will generate a `show` action helper that delegates to `find`.

 ### Action Helpers